typesense/typesense-website/docs-site/content/26.0/api/README.md

   which is persisted along with collection schema.
 This is useful for record keeping.
 - **Store metadata with override rules:** Store a `metadata` object within an override, so that the search end-point response will return the pre-defined metadata associated for that rule.
 This can can be used to display a message on the front-end.
+- **Faster numerical range queries:** You can set `range_index: true` in a field's schema for fast range queries (this will incur additional memory overhead though).
 - Prevent the contents of a field from being stored on-disk via the `store: false` field property.
 - Integration with Cloudflare Workers AI for RAG.
 - Expose information about applied typo tolerance or dropped tokens in `text_match_info` response.